KevinPitti/owasp-top10-exercises-KP/README.md

 ## 🌱 How to start a project?

-Clone this repository in your debian virtual machine ([how to clone this repository](https://github.com/breatheco-de/owasp-top10-exercises)) and follow the steps below:
+Clone [this repository](https://github.com/breatheco-de/owasp-top10-exercises) in your debian virtual machine, and follow the steps below:

 1. Install LearnPack, the package manager for learning tutorials and the node compiler plugin for learnpack, make sure you also have node.js 14: